 When it Comes to Summer Lawn Care, Timing is Everything.

-With all the rain this spring, lawns got used to all the water.
+With spring rain, lawns get used to all the water.
 By saying this, I mean the grass plants themselves did not have to grow deep to find moisture, so the roots have stayed pretty shallow, near the surface.
-Now it’s hot and dry, and so thirsty lawns are going dormant (not growing and not very green).
-It’s harder for the shallow roots to find water,
+Summer's hot and dry climate means it's harder for the shallow roots to find water.
+So thirsty lawns are going dormant (not growing and not very green).

 So how do you make the roots grow deeper?